-CIA Director Pompeo Reportedly Made Secret Trip To North Korea
+CIA Director Pompeo Met With Kim Jong Un: 'Good Relationship' Formed, Trump Says

-CIA Director Mike Pompeo made a secret visit to North Korea earlier this month to meet with leader Kim Jong Un — a trip meant to pave the way for possible direct talks between Kim and President Trump, according to multiple reports quoting unnamed White House officials.
+CIA Director Mike Pompeo made a secret visit to North Korea earlier this month and met with leader Kim Jong Un — a meeting that "went very smoothly," President Trump said on Wednesday.

+Saying that "a good relationship was formed," Trump added that the meeting was part of the process of working out the details of a possible Trump-Kim summit.

+In a tweet, the president added, "Denuclearization will be a great thing for World, but also for North Korea!"

+Mike Pompeo met with Kim Jong Un in North Korea last week.
+Meeting went very smoothly and a good relationship was formed.
+Details of Summit are being worked out now.
+Denuclearization will be a great thing for World, but also for North Korea!— Donald J. Trump (@realDonaldTrump) April 18, 2018

+Trump confirmed some of the details that had been reported by multiple outlets that quoted unnamed White House officials speaking about Pompeo's trip.

-The officials spoke about the clandestine meeting, which reportedly took place over Easter weekend, on condition of anonymity.
-However, the president, speaking at a joint news conference Tuesday with Japan's Prime Minister Shinzo Abe from the Mar-a-Lago resort in Florida, said the U.S. and North Korea have had direct talks "at very high levels."
+The president, speaking at a joint news conference Tuesday with Japan's Prime Minister Shinzo Abe from the Mar-a-Lago resort in Florida, said the U.S. and North Korea have had direct talks "at very high levels."

 Trump said that he expected to sit down with the North Korean leader in early June, if not earlier, and that the White House was considering five possible sites for such a meeting.